 That’s not to say all these things are always the dreadful things (exercise can be really fun, we promise!) 🙂 but there’s a reason our members cite “accountability” as the #1 reason they choose to come to us.
-Our coaches meet them every time they come to the gym and walk them through their personalized workout – there’s something motivating about having scheduled time, paying for services, and having a professional expecting you that, well, makes you do it.
+Our trainers meet them every time they come to the gym and coach them through their personalized workout – there’s something motivating about having scheduled time, paying for services, and having a professional expecting you that, well, makes you do it.
 Our members have a lot going on in their daily life and we’re thrilled to help them get something so important (movement! strength! power! health! vitality!) done.

 “Cruz, pick up your magna tile toys and then you can watch a show.”

 “Finish your grow food (fruit/veggies) and then you can have more pizza.”

 “Put your clothes back on and then you can go outside to play.” (#adayinthelife)

 These “hard thing” may not be what you struggle with 🙂 but we all have times when derailing from our health and fitness goals seems more appealing.
 During these times, we need to flex our muscle of discipline, even if it means acting out of duty versus desire.
 The cool thing is that after we accomplish our task, awesomeness ensues.
 I dare you to end an exercise session or eat a plate of veggies or drink a big glass of water or go for a walk and feel lousy about it.
 Probably not going to happen!

 In the words of 100 year-old Ida Keeling (National Track and Field Champion in the 60m dash in the 95-99 category –> such a great story)